Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Full-sky projections

-\section{Full-Sky Projections}
+where $\mathcal{B}(x,y)$ is the beta function, and $X_\mathrm{CR} = \frac{P_\mathrm{CR}}{P_\mathrm{th}}$ is the CRp to thermal pressure ratio within one resolution element.
+We used this method as a reference for the diffuse emission in the Coma, Virgo, and Perseus clusters and the integrated $\gamma$-ray spectra in Sect. \ref{sec:gammaweb_clusters}.

+\section{Full-sky projections}

-As in \synchweb, we will first focus on the morphological analysis of the results.
-For this, we again mapped the simulated SPH quantities on a \textsc{HealPix} sphere \citep[][]{Gorski2005, Dolag2005}{}{}.
+As in \synchweb, we first focused on the morphological analysis of the results.
+To do this, we again mapped the simulated SPH quantities on a \textsc{HealPix} sphere \citep[][]{Gorski2005, Dolag2005}.
 We chose the same observer view as in \citet{Dolag2023} to match the position of the simulated and observed clusters in our full-sky projection as closely as possible.
 Full-sky projections are performed for the output at $z=0$.